 - Local courts administration officials are best placed to assess the accessibility of proposed facilities, including the suitability of facilities to community needs related to language, cultural practices, in-person contact, and other considerations.
 They are also best placed to determine the adequacy (or adaptability) of facilities to technological, human resource, and administrative requirements.

 - Security officials (which may include sheriffs, police, or other security providers, depending on the individual court) can provide insight on the security requirements needed for local court proceedings, including secure means of access and exit for judges, court personnel, court users and others; secure means of transporting inmates or accused persons into and out of the facility; and regulation of facility entries and exits, internal security and security of the general court vicinity.

 - Ideally, these officials should be directly involved in suggesting, evaluating, touring, and planning for the adaptation of proposed facilities.
-Their collaboration and engagement with one another – and with local community members and health and safety authorities – complements the public interest, as expressed in the Action Committee’s Core Principles and Perspectives (HTTPS://WWW.FJA.GC.CA/COVID-19/PRINCIPLES-ENG.HTML).
+Their collaboration and engagement with one another – and with local community members and health and safety authorities – complements the public interest, as expressed in the Action Committee’s Core Principles and Perspectives.

 Resources and References